-The establishment of the SWM pond in the northern section of the property presents a significant opportunity to enhance the adjacent natural features, including the WODM5 and THDM5 communities.
-IES recommends the strategic planting of native trees, shrubs, grasses and forbs around the SWM pond to promote biodiversity and improve habitat quality for local fauna.
-Additionally, the plan will integrate snake habitat creation into the design of the SWM pond.
-The habitat features will include strategically placed brush piles, rocks and nesting boxes, to further enrich this area's ecological complexity.
+The establishment of the storm water management (SWM) pond in the northern section of the property presents a significant opportunity to enhance the adjacent natural communities, including the WODM5 and THDM5 communities.
+IES recommends the strategic planting of native trees and shrubs around the SWM pond to promote biodiversity and improve habitat quality for local fauna.
+Furthermore, relocating the existing brush piles from the Development Area to this newly created habitat would provide essential thermoregulation and cover for snake species.
+In addition to the brush piles, the incorporation of other snake habitat features are proposed, including strategically placed rocks and nesting boxes, to further enrich this area's ecological complexity.
 By optimizing the SWM pond and its surroundings in this manner, the project could achieve a net ecological gain, fostering a more resilient and vibrant local ecosystem.
-A stand-alone Stormwater Management Pond Planting Plan that integrates snake habitat features will be prepared by IES and submitted with the application package.